-To check the drive chain slack, all tires must be touching the ground and there should be no weight on it.
-Check the drive chain slack at the position shown in the illustration Normal slack is approximately 30-40 mm (1.2-1.6 in).
-If the slack exceeds 40 mm (1.6 in), adjust it to specification.
+Inspect the drive chain while all tires are touching the ground.
+Check the slack at the position shown in the figure.
+The normal vertical deflection is approximately 30~40 mm (1.2~1.6 in).
+If the deflection exceeds 40 mm (1.6 in), adjust the chain slack.